MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/projectplace-tutorial.md

 ### Create a Projectplace test user

 To enable Azure AD users to sign in to Projectplace, you need to add them to Projectplace.
-You need to do this configuration manually.
+You need add them manually.

 To create a user account, take these steps: